guioliveiras/100_days_of_code/day_04/README.md

 # Banker Roulet

+The program in question is designed to randomly select a name from a pre-defined list of names.
+The selection process is entirely random, and each person on the list has an equal chance of being chosen.

+The consequence of being selected is that the person whose name is picked will be responsible for paying for everyone's food bill.
+This means that if a group of people is eating out at a restaurant or ordering takeout, the person whose name is selected will be required to foot the entire bill, including tax and tip.

 ## Instructions

-You are going to write a program that will select a random name from a list of names.
-The person selected will have to pay for everybody's food bill.
+Run the program and enter the names of the people participating in the input box, separating the names with a comma and space.

 ## Example Input